-An enterprise automation platform is a comprehensive software solution designed to facilitate and manage automation across multiple business functions within a large organization.
+An enterprise automation platform is a comprehensive software solution designed to facilitate automation across multiple business functions within a large organization.
 These platforms typically offer a suite of tools and capabilities to automate various tasks, processes, and workflows.

 What is an example of enterprise level automation?

 An example of enterprise-level automation is the implementation of an Enterprise Resource Planning (ERP) system.
-ERP software automates and integrates various core business processes, including finance, HR, inventory management, and supply chain operations, across an entire organization.
+ERP software automates various core business processes, including finance, HR, inventory management, and supply chain operations, across an entire organization.
 This enables real-time data visibility, improved decision-making, and enhanced overall efficiency.

 What is the difference between RPA and Enterprise Automation?

 The key difference is that RPA (Robotic Process Automation) is a subset of Enterprise Automation, focusing on automating specific tasks using software robots, while Enterprise Automation encompasses a broader array of automation solutions across an organization.

 Why enterprise automation?